 Second, you'll need to set some specific folder permissions for Microsoft's IIS.
 For the user account of the application pool you're using for Kayako Classic, you'll need to grant full permissions to the following folders:

 NOTE: It is recommended to keep the Application Pool Identity as the Application Pool itself, and add that identity to the list of authorized user accounts with full control permissions for the above folders.
 For more information about Application Pool Identities, refer to the IIS Documentation.
-Otherwise, you would usually need to add the 'IUSR' user account to said list.
+Otherwise, you would usually need to add the 'IUSR' user account to the said list.
 For help with this, also refer to the IIS documentation.

-Installing your Kayako Classic helpdesk:
+F. Installing the Kayako Classic helpdesk

 Now that your server is prepped, you're ready to start the installation itself: